Minas-27/Health-Profile-Calculator/README.md

 - Add graphical BMI charts for better visualization.
 - Enable data export for health records.
 - Add more health metrics, such as calorie requirements.

-## 💻 Screenshots Folder Setup

-Create a folder called `assets` in the root directory and add screenshots for the application.

 ## 🤝 Contributing